Hearty rabbit stew with rich, complex flavors and fall-off-the-bone tender meat.

 - Cover, reduce the heat to low/medium-low and let simmer for 60 minutes.

 - Stir, add the prunes and the water they were in, add the bacon, stir again and cover.
-Simmer for another 30 to 50 minutes, until the rabbit meat is really tender.
+Gently simmer over low/medium-low heat for another 30 to 50 minutes, until the rabbit meat is really tender.**

 - Remove the bouquet garni, garnish with fresh thyme (optional) and serve.